 You can access Math Wallet by downloading the browser extension, Android, or iOS application.
 However, there have been complaints about slow load time from users and feature glitches when using multiple blockchains.

 With MathWallet, you can secure your crypto with mnemonic phrases, 2-factor authentication, and private keys.
-For extra protection, when you choose to stake with MathWallet, your crypto will be locked for 21 days and cannot be withdrawn from the wallet before 28 days.
+For extra protection, when you choose to stake with MathWallet, your crypto will be locked for 21 days and cannot be withdrawn before 28 days.

 What Blockchains does MathWallet Support?

-MathWallet supports over 100+ blockchains, and these include BTC, ETH, Kusama, Polkadot, Solana, Cosmos, Filecoin, BSC, and many more.
+MathWallet supports over 100+ blockchains, including BTC, ETH, Kusama, Polkadot, Solana, Cosmos, Filecoin, BSC, and many more.